Tenstrands/CCEE-Climate-Impacts-Methodology/README.md

 # CCEE Whitepaper Data Analysis Template User Guide

 ## Description
 These are the Jupyter Notebooks for analyzing extreme heat, FEMA risk, storms, and precipitation in California, along with utility functions and datasets required for execution.
+All templates live in the `templates` folder.
+You may explore any number of templates with one download.
+For video instructions: click [here]().

 ## Installation Steps